-A 9-pin DSUB socket on the front panel is used for local communication with a personal computer.
-By means of the SIPROTEC® 4 operating software DIGSI®, all operational and evaluation tasks can be executed via this PC interface, such as specifying and modifying configuration parameters and settings, configuring user-specific logic functions, retrieving operational messages and measured values, inquiring device conditions and measured values, issuing control commands.
+A 9-pole DSUB socket on the front cover ensures the local communication with a personal computer.
+By means of the SIPROTEC® operating software DIGSI® 4, all operational and evaluation tasks can be executed via this user interface, such as specifying and modifying configuration parameters and settings, configuring user-specific logic functions, retrieving operational messages and measured values, inquiring device conditions and measured values, issuing control commands.